JulianSamphire/ReformatCode/README.md

 -   Code replacement, `a++`, `a+=1`, `if a!=1` etc.
 -   Macros, quickly insert pre-defined text with autocomplete description
 -   Automatic calculation of windows declare types
+-   Automatic conversion of hex types
+-   Automatic conversion of defines to const
+-   Automatic conversion of MSDN code blocks to declares
 -   An error checking feature that will notify you if the line has:
     -   mismatched parentheses
     -   missing opening parenthesis
     -   missing closing parenthesis
     -   mismatched quotes
+    -   any of the above across line continuation

 ## TL;DR - Where do I go for help?